 Riverside County Chief Financial Officer Don Kent said while sales tax and transient occupancy tax, two revenue streams most likely to be impacted by coronavirus, don’t make up as big of a chunk of the county’s budget as it does the cities, an especially large loss of those streams would still be devastating.

 Another area that will be impacted is lost interest earnings on investments, due to the Federal Reserve ordering interest rate cuts, Kent said.

 “When all the dollars are collected, they come into the county treasury for a period of time,” Kent said, “and only a portion of that stays in the county, but that’s lost interest earnings for the county treasury fund.”

 Like city officials, Kent said it’s much too early in the game to know the full financial impact of the coronavirus and what things may need to be cut.

 “It’s very preliminary to give out numbers, but easily, it will be in the tens upon tens of millions for the County of Riverside,” Kent said.
 “It could easily approach $50 million for the county.”

 That’s not as huge of a chunk of the county’s general fund revenue — which reached nearly $800 million last year — as it would be for cities, but it’s still a lot of money.

 “As more time goes on and we know more of the true impact and the length, the county board of supervisors will be making some tough decisions in the near future,” Kent said.
 “Right now, we’re gathering and preparing information for next year’s budget.”

-That’s essentially where everyone else is at, too.
-Local fiscal years start in July and governments will be continuing to plan their new budgets, so you can bet they will take a close look at what coronavirus is doing to their revenue sources.
+That’s essentially the position other local governments are in, too.
+Local fiscal years start in July and governments will be continuing to plan their new budgets, so they will likely be taking a close look at what the coronavirus is doing to their revenue streams.